wp-plugins/woocommerce-auto-added-coupons/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Allow discounts to be automatically added to the WooCommerce cart when it's restrictions are met.
-The Coupons code will not be presented to the user.
+Coupons code will not be presented to the user.

 == Description ==